dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 $$
 for any $a$.

 A huge achievement of $\AA^1$ homotopy theory is the Milnor conjecture, which involves this group, so let's take a look.
 We'll look at invariants on bilinear forms -- for many common fields, there are algorithms to determine equality of sums of generators, and thus in $GW$ there are many tools to work with.
+Some of these tools are invariants arising from the Milnor conjecture, which involves this group and is a huge achievement in $\AA^1$ homotopy theory.